 A plaintiff can usually recover economic damages, such as past and future medical expenses, lost income, and other damages awarded for the actual financial loss incurred by the plaintiff.
 Non-economic damages also may be available, like compensation for pain and suffering.
 In some instances, damages may be limited by the rule of comparative negligence in California.
 Under this rule, if the victim is partially to blame for an accident, damages may be reduced by an amount proportionate to his or her share of the fault.
 Describing the facts of your case to an experienced attorney may be beneficial in understanding the types of compensation that you may be able to seek.Discuss Your Case with a Knowledgeable Los Angeles Personal Injury Lawyer

 Your accident case is a serious and personal matter that requires diligent, thoughtful legal representation.
 Our knowledgeable legal team has decades of experience advocating for people in your position.
-If you have been hurt in a slip and fall, a car accident, or another preventable event, Los Angeles attorney Vann H. Slatter can answer any questions you may have about your legal rights.
+If you have been hurt in a car accident, slip and fall, or another preventable event, the team at Slatter Law Firm can answer any questions you may have about your legal rights.
 If you have a claim, he can guide you through the process of filing a lawsuit against the responsible parties.
 Our office also serves residents of Bellflower, South Gate, Norwalk, Long Beach, Downey, and other Southern California communities.
 To schedule a free consultation, call us at (310) 444-3010 or complete our online form.